anoma/juvix-docs/docs/blog/posts/vampir-circuits.md

 The exact details of the hashing algorithm are not essential here.
 What matters is that Juvix can compile this ordinary high-level program, which uses recursion, pattern-matching, etc., into low-level Vamp-IR representation.
 The user does not need to understand arithmetic circuits or Vamp-IR beyond the basics.

-The Juvix `main` function is compiled to a Vamp-IR `main` function which is then used in an equation which connects the inputs (arguments of `main`) to the ouput of `main`.
+The Juvix `main` function is compiled to a Vamp-IR `main` function which is then used in an equation which connects the inputs (arguments of `main`) to the output of `main`.
 For example, for the program above the generated equation is:

 ```text
 main x y = 1;